zonemaster/zonemaster/docs/public/specifications/test-zones/Engine/Recursor-PM/CNAME.md

   * The [RCODE Name] in the response is NxDomain.
   * The target of the CNAME, `nxdomain-via-cname-target` does not exist in the zone and is not delegated.
+  * SOA of "cname.recursor.engine.xa" to be found in authority section.
   * To be found in the answer section:
 ```
    nxdomain-via-cname       CNAME nxdomain-via-cname-target